chatcharoen/dbsec-workshop/Lab_Guides/OKV/100/README.md

 -In this lab exercise, you will accomplish the following:
  - Define a default wallet for an endpoint.
  - Upload an existing wallet into Key Vault.
- - Reviewed the contents of the wallet and Key Vault.
+ - Review the contents of the wallet and Key Vault.

 ### LAB EXERCISE 100: TDE KEY ESCROW